siddhartha-kar/clonal-hematopoiesis/README.md

 # Causes and consequences of clonal hematopoiesis in the UK Biobank

-This is the repository accompanying the manuscript titled, "[Genome-wide analyses of 200,453 individuals yields new insights into the causes and consequences of clonal hematopoiesis](https://www.medrxiv.org/content/10.1101/2022.01.06.22268846v1)".
+This is the repository accompanying the pre-print titled, "[Genome-wide analyses of 200,453 individuals yields new insights into the causes and consequences of clonal hematopoiesis](https://www.medrxiv.org/content/10.1101/2022.01.06.22268846v1)".

 ## Directories